-US Open: Nadal tops Djokovic for 13th major titleRafael Nadal, of Spain, holds up the championship trophy after beating Novak Djokovic, of Serbia, during the men's singles final of the 2013 U.S. Open tennis tournament, Monday, Sept.
-9, 2013, in New York.
-(AP Photo/David Goldman)
+US Open: Nadal tops Djokovic for 13th major titleVictoria Azarenka, of Belarus, looks on from the bench after losing to Serena Williams during the women's singles final of the 2013 U.S. Open tennis tournament, Sunday, Sept.
+8, 2013, in New York.
+(AP Photo/Darron Cummings)

 NEW YORK (AP) -- With the 55th and last swing on the longest of many long points in the U.S. Open final, Rafael Nadal pushed a backhand into the net to get broken by Novak Djokovic.